nriaziat/academic-kickstart/content/home/skills.md

   icon = "wave-square"
   icon_pack = "fas"
   name = "MATLAB"
-  description = ""
+  description = "I am proficient in using MATLAB for iterative gear and crankshaft design as well as matrix operations, differential equations, and statistics."

 [[feature]]
   icon = "laptop-code"
   icon_pack = "fas"
   name = "LabVIEW"
-  description = ""
+  description = "I have used LabVIEW extensively for control system implementation with the NI myRIO"

 [[feature]]
   icon = "robot"
   icon_pack = "fas"
   name = "ROS"
-  description = ""
+  description = "I have used ROS for drone and autonomous ground vehicle programming using a wide variety of sensors and computing systems."

 [[feature]]
   icon = "pencil-ruler"
   icon_pack = "fas"
   name = "SolidWorks"
-  description = ""
+  description = "I have 8 years of SolidWorks experience in robotics and manufacturing applications."

 [[feature]]
   icon = "drafting-compass"
   icon_pack = "fas"
   name = "CATIA"
-  description = ""
+  description = "I have 4 years of CATIA experience, including surface modeling and CAM."

 [[feature]]
   icon = "camera-retro"
   icon_pack = "fas"
   name = "Photography"
-  description = ""
+  description = "I have been a frelance photographer for 9 years.
+I learned to shoot on a Canon AE-1 and shot with various Canon DSLRs for my high school yearbook.
+Now, I shoot mostly portraiture with my Sony A7."

 +++